San Diego Gas & Electric

 Hyatt Regency San Diego

-San Diego Marriott Hotel
+San Diego Marriott Hotel and Marina

 It is no surprise that two hotels controlled by Douglas Manchester are the biggest single donors to Proposition A. Close friend and generous patron (both politically and charitably) of ex-mayor Roger Hedgecock and Monsignor Joe Carroll -- who are appearing in paid broadcast commercials for the Yes-on-A campaign -- Manchester would be the biggest winner if the expansion proposal passes.
 His hotels include the Hyatt Regency and the Marriott, the most direct beneficiaries of expansion.
 The former insurance salesman was a small-time developer when he first pitched the Marriott to the San Diego port commissioners in the 1970s.